Skip to main content

 Committee on Programs, Courses, and Curricula (PCC)

-The Dean, with the advice and consent of the Collegiate Council, shall appoint members.
+The Dean shall appoint members.
 The committee shall consist of five faculty, one undergraduate student, and one graduate student.

 Committee Members